B-014: Next-Gen Banking: Design Thinking for Future-Ready Financial Solutions

 4. Acquire skills in interdisciplinary collaboration to effectively combine insights from technology, finance, and user experience design, creating holistic solutions that meet the nuanced needs of Millennials.

-5. Enhance strategic thinking abilities to predict and adapt to future trends in Millennial banking behavior, ensuring that financial products remain innovative and competitive in a rapidly evolving market.
+5. Enhance strategic thinking to anticipate and adapt to future trends in Millennial banking behavior, ensuring financial products remain innovative and competitive in a rapidly evolving market.

 (5) Design Thinking Techniques and Tools